voxpupuli/puppet-bareos/README.md

 #### Director - Define ::bareos::console::director

-The Director resource deﬁnes the attributes of the Director running on the network.
+The Director resource defines the attributes of the Director running on the network.
-You may have multiple Director resource speciﬁcations in a single Console conﬁguration ﬁle.
+You may have multiple Director resource specifications in a single Console configuration file.
 If you have more than one, you will be prompted to choose one when you start the Console program.

 ```puppet